enaon/eucWatch/tools/hackme2/readme.md

 Unselect **Toggle Bluetooth** and select the **Use Nordic Bootloader**.

-Then press the **Select DFU file** button, and choose the step3 file for your watch.
+Then press the **Select DFU file** button, and choose the step3 file.

 ![alt](https://github.com/enaon/eucWatch/blob/main/tools/hackme2/images/3.png?raw=true)

->**Note** please make sure you have the correct step3 file for your watch, look for Magic or Rock in the filename.

-When step three ends, the watch will be ready for the final step of the hacking part of the installation procedure.
+When step three ends, the watch will be ready for the next step of the hacking part of the installation procedure.

 #### Step 4.